robotix/2020.robotix.in/_tutorials/event/fortress.md

 We'll split the Problem Statement into Modules.

-In this DIY , we'll step by step discuss each module.
+In this tutorial, we'll step by step discuss each module.
 The first thing to do is to make a mobile robot capable of moving according to instructions received from the laptop.